 Putty sets quickly, so I was confident i could cast the neighbors hardware without being caught.
 I did not take in to consideration the cold weather.
 I passed back and forth attempting to be inconspicuous. going back often to blow warm breath on the putty!
 Mt first attempt failed because I was to anxious about being caught and it was not set.
 My second attempt was more successful.
 I cast the piece in Ice resin

 I used gilders paste to alter the resin.
 I used resin to glue rhinestones in place.
 The cool green/blue glass piece at the bottom was a flea market find from Claire.
-It was originally part of a lamp shade with hundreds of these glass "blobs" They are beautiful..Thanks Claire for the cool piece I painted a thin coat of resin to give it a shine
+It was originally part of a lamp shade with hundreds of these glass "blobs" They are beautiful..Thanks Claire for the cool piece

 I used bronze chain and garnet.
 I added a SLK bezel with resin to finish the piece off.
 I poured the bezel 1/2 way and painted it red and rubbed some gold gilders paste. once it was dry, I poured the bezel full and added a piece of torn french paper.